 We’ll give you a simple example that you can try any old day.
-The following foods will help you care for your liver and avoid the headaches associated with its poor function.
+The following foods will help avoid the discomfort that comes from the relationship between a headache and the liver.

 - A glass of warm water with the juice from half a lemon

 - A slice of whole wheat bread with sugar-free blueberry jam

 - Or a cup of green tea with whole wheat toast and a few drops of olive oil

 - Grilled white fish

 - A small bowl of diced papaya